Legal Rights and Duties of Landlords and Tenants in Leasing

 • (1) There must have been no contract to the contrary.

-• (2) The lessor must have neglected to make any payment, which he was bound to make and
+• (2) The lessor must have neglected to make any payment, which he was bound to make, and

-• (3) which payment, if not made by him, must be recoverable from (a) the lessee, or (b) against the property.
+• (3) Which payment, if not made by him, must be recoverable from (a) the lessee, or (b) against the property.

-If all the above conditions are satisfied, the lessee may make such payment himself, and deduct it with interest from the rent or otherwise recover it from the lessor.
-Apart from this clause, the tenant has also a right to recover the amount under Sec 69 of the Contract Act, if he pays it under protest.
-The reason is, that when the lessee makes a payment which the lessor is bound to make, and which, if not made, is recoverable from the lessee or from the demised premises, the lessee is a person interested in the payment and is, therefore, entitled to be reimbursed.
+If all the above conditions are satisfied, the lessee may make such payment himself and deduct it with interest from the rent or otherwise recover it from the lessor.
+Apart from this clause, the tenant also has a right to recover the amount under Sec 69 of the Contract Act, if he pays it under protest.
+The reason is that when the lessee makes a payment which the lessor is bound to make, and which, if not made, is recoverable from the lessee or from the demised premises, the lessee is a person interested in the payment and is, therefore, entitled to be reimbursed.

 (Clause (h))

-The clause applies only in the absence of a contract to the contrary It empowers the lessee, even after the determination of the lease, to remove, at any time, whilst he is in possession of the property leased, but not afterwards, all things which he has attached to the earth.
-But he can do so only, if after so doing, he can leave the property in the state in which he received it.
+The clause applies only in the absence of a contract to the contrary.
+It empowers the lessee, even after the determination of the lease, to remove, at any time, whilst he is in possession of the property leased, but not afterwards, all things which he has attached to the earth.
+But he can do so only if, after so doing, he can leave the property in the state in which he received it.

 (Clause (i))